dianecandler/HW10oop/README.md

 Please make sure to update tests as appropriate.

 # Acknowledgements
-Many thanks to my instructor, TA, and tutors at The University of Texas at AUstin.
+Many thanks to my instructor, TA, and tutors at The University of Texas at Austin.